UWPCE-PythonCert/PythonCertDevel/source/modules/Booleans.rst

 Shortcutting
 ------------

 If you think about it, what ``and`` and ``or`` are doing is as little work as possible.
-They will only evaluate as much as they need to to get the answer.
+They will only evaluate as much as they need to get the answer.

 Think about ``and``: it is testing if *both* the operands are True.
 If the first one is False, there is no need to bother checking the second.